Headspace (firearms): Gauges

 To check that a firearm's headspace is within manufacturer's tolerances, manufacturers supply Go/no go gauges.
 These gauges are pieces of tool steel, cut to precise lengths.
 They're shaped like cartridges so they fit in the firearm's chamber.
 The firearm's bolt should close normally on the "go" gauge, and should not close on the "no-go" gauge.

-A third gauge, the "Field" gauge (slightly larger than "no-go"), is used in the field to indicate the absolute maximum safe headspace.
+A third gauge, the "Field" gauge (slightly longer than "no-go"), is used in the field to indicate the absolute maximum safe headspace.
 This gauge is used because, over time, the bolt and receiver will wear, the bolt and lugs compress, and the receiver may stretch, all causing the headspace to gradually increase from the factory specifications measured by the "go" and "no-go" gauges.
 A bolt that closes on "no-go" but not on "field" is close to being unsafe to fire, and may malfunction on cartridges that are slightly out of specification.

 Headspace gauges are typically used by inserting the gauge into the bolt face engaging the extractor claw and then into the firearm chamber, and noting upon which gauge the bolt fully closes, and which it does not.
 The closing force applied to the bolt on a bolt-action firearm when making these assessments should be consistently and lightly applied; otherwise, an incorrect assessment of headspace will result if the bolt is forced close with excessive pressure.

 The below table illustrates the function of each gauge: